 How to use it without killing the planet?

 The approach that makes the Cloud&Heat solution unique is to join the direct hot-liquid cooling for highest energy efficiency and heat recovery (see figure below this paragraph) with virtualization and managed services for utmost scalability and data security.
-A dynamic load shifting tool allows to move computing jobs to the most suitable server depending upon the optimization objective (highest utilization of renewable energy sources, lowest CO2 emissions, latency, cost, and the like.).
+A dynamic load shifting tool allows to move computing jobs to the most suitable server depending upon the optimization objective (highest utilization of renewable energy sources, lowest CO2 emissions, latency, cost, and the like.)..
 Transferring data is easier than heat.
 The Cloud&Heat DC requires less auxiliary energy because there is less heat to be removed from the air (due to direct hot-liquid cooling capturing most of the heat).
 Therefore, smaller cooling machines can be used, saving material and additional carbon emissions.
 Due to an elevated energy density, the floor footprint can be much smaller than in a conventional DC (down to a fifth for a similar IT power) yielding smaller buildings, less material to be used and transported, and the like.
 Therefore, it is feasible to place the DC close to locations of heat utilisation.
-Preferably is, of course, when both IT and heat demand collapse on a single place, in order to have full benefits of lowest latency and carbon footprint as it is favorable for edge DCs.
+Preferably, of course, when both IT and heat demand collapse on a single place, in order to have full benefits of lowest latency and carbon footprint as it is favourable for edge DCs.